sysid/confguard/README.md

 [![PyPI Version][pypi-image]][pypi-url]

-> Save configuration files outside project in save place
+> Save configuration files outside project in save place.

-This is a simple tool to help managing sensitive configuration files outside of your project.
+Simple tool to manage sensitive configuration files outside of a project.

-Just **"guard"** your project and sensitive files are moved to a safe place where you can handle them seperately (e.g. encrypt).
+**Guard** project by moving sensitive files/directories to a safe place where they can be handled properly.
+Symlinks replace them.

-The created links can be committed without risk.

-Guarding is idempotent, changes to ``confguard`` will be applied.
-Un-guarding will restore the original state.
-State is being kept in ``confguard`` file.
+- Guard is idempotent, changes to ``.confguard`` will be picked up by re-run.
+- Un-guarding restores original state.
+- State is being kept in ``.confguard`` file.

 ## Quickstart
 ```bash